stakater/mto-docs/content/extensions/openbao/readme.md

     bao.stakater.com/kv-subscribe-ns: team-a-api
 ```

-Subscribing only ever grants read, so no namespace can write into another's folder.
+Subscribing only ever grants read, so no namespace can write into another namespace's folder.
 You can only subscribe to namespaces in your own tenant.

 ### Between tenants